freaky1718/Old-Perchance-Revival-WebUI/README.md

     *   Click the green "<> Code" button.
     *   Click "Download ZIP".
 2.  **Extract the ZIP:** Extract the downloaded ZIP file to a location on your computer (e.g., your Documents folder or Desktop).
 This will create a folder like `Old-Perchance-Revival-WebUI-main` (or similar).
 You can rename it if you prefer, for example, to `PerchanceRevival`.
+3. **Choose Your Setup Script:**
+   - **For CPU Inference:** Run `setup-CPU.bat`.
+This will install the CPU version of PyTorch.
+   - **For GPU Inference:** Run `setup-GPU.bat`.
+This will attempt to install the CUDA-enabled version of PyTorch.
-3.  **Run the Setup Script:**
+4. **Run the Setup Script:**
-    *   Navigate into the extracted folder (e.g., `PerchanceRevival`).
+   - Navigate into the extracted folder.
-    *   Find the file named `setup.bat`.
-    *   **Double-click `setup.bat`** to run it.
+   - **Double-click either `setup-CPU.bat` or `setup-GPU.bat`** depending on whether you want CPU or GPU inference.
-    *   A command prompt window will open.
+   - A command prompt window will open.
 Follow the instructions in the window.
-This script will create a Python virtual environment (`venv`), install all necessary core dependencies from `requirements.txt`, and **attempt to install the GPU-accelerated version of PyTorch (CUDA) by default**.
+This script will create a Python virtual environment (`venv`), install all necessary core dependencies, and install the appropriate version of PyTorch.
-    *   **❗ IMPORTANT:** Read the output in the command prompt carefully during and after the script finishes.
+   - **Important:** Read the output in the command prompt carefully during and after the script finishes.
-        *   If the GPU installation **succeeds**, the output will confirm this.
-You are ready to run the app.
-        *   If the GPU installation **fails** (e.g., no compatible NVIDIA GPU, incorrect drivers, or internet issues), the script will print specific error messages and **instructions on how to manually install the CPU-only version** of PyTorch as an alternative.
-Follow those instructions if the GPU install fails and you cannot resolve the underlying GPU/driver issue.
-4.  **Prepare Additional Local Models (Optional):**
-    *   Inside the extracted project folder (e.g., `PerchanceRevival`), create a directory named `checkpoints` (if `setup.bat` didn't create it).
-    *   Place any *additional* Stable Diffusion 1.5 models (in `diffusers` format – a folder containing files like `model_index.json`, `unet/`, `vae/`, etc.) that you want to use *beyond* the featured Perchance models inside the `checkpoints` directory.
-The app will detect and list these alongside the default options.
-        Example structure:
-        ```
-        PerchanceRevival/
-        ├── checkpoints/          <-- For YOUR additional models
-        │   ├── my-custom-model/
-        │   │   ├── model_index.json
-        │   │   ├── unet/
-        │   │   └── ...
-        │   └── another-local-model/
-        │       └── ...
-        ├── main.py              <-- Main application script
-        ├── requirements.txt     <-- Dependency list
-        ├── setup.bat            <-- Easy setup script
-        ├── run.bat              <-- Easy run script
-        ├── update.bat           <-- Easy update script
-        ├── images/              <-- Folder containing example image
-        │   └── ciphercore01.png <-- Example screenshot image file
-        └── ...                  <-- Other app files
-        ```
+     - **If using `setup-GPU.bat` and the CUDA installation fails:** The script will provide instructions on how to troubleshoot the CUDA installation or how to install the CPU version of PyTorch as a fallback.
+There's no shame in going back to CPU.
+Okay, maybe a little.

 ## 🔄 Updating the Application (Windows - Easy Method)

-To get the latest code and dependency updates from this repository after using the easy setup:
+To get the latest code, dependency updates and updated models from this repository after using the easy setup:

-*   Navigate to the project folder (e.g., `PerchanceRevival`).
+- Navigate to the project folder.
-*   Find the file named `update.bat`.
-*   **Double-click `update.bat`** to run it.
+- Double-click `update.bat` to run it.
-*   A command prompt window will open and pull the latest changes from the GitHub repository and upgrade the Python packages in your virtual environment according to `requirements.txt`.
-It will **not** attempt to change your PyTorch installation (GPU vs CPU) unless specifically updated in `requirements.txt`.
+- A command prompt window will open and pull the latest changes from the GitHub repository and upgrade the Python packages in your virtual environment.
+Congratulations, you are now slightly more modern.
-*   **Important:** This assumes you have not made local changes that conflict with the repository updates.
-If `git pull` fails, you may need to handle merge conflicts manually or discard local changes.

 ## ▶️ Running the Application (Windows - Easy Method)